AnderUstarroz/sol-cerberus-website/docs/docs/get-started/installation.md

 ---

-Sol Cerberus integration is divided into two parts, the [Rust Program] and the [Javascript SDK], which facilitates the interaction with the program, allowing the use of a succinct and neat syntax to perform authenticated requests.
+Sol Cerberus integration is divided into two parts, the [Anchor packages] and the [Javascript SDK], which facilitates the interaction with the Sol Cerberus program, allowing the use of a succinct and neat syntax to perform authenticated requests.

 ## Anchor installation